UlfKargen/desync-cc/README.md

 DESYNC_CONFIG_FILE=config.cfg scripts/desync-build.sh project_path
 ```

-To build a project and run tests after: (requres that the project implements test or check in the makefile)
+To build a project and run tests after: (requires that the project implements test or check in the makefile)
 ```sh
 DESYNC_CONFIG_FILE=config.cfg scripts/desync-test.sh project_path
 ```